AmrElshenawy/TCPIP-Server-Client-Comm/README.md

 **This is a C# executable socket program with a Server and Client configuration for TCP/IP communication over a network**.

 There are two executables for the Server and Client each.
 Start off by initiating the server first and then having the client to connect to the network.
 You'll know that the server was initiated successfully if it outputs **"Listening..."**.
-From the Client side, you'll that a connection was made when it outputs
+From the Client side, you'll know that a connection was made when it outputs
 **"Connected to Server!"**.
 From the Server point of view, you'll see a **"Client connected."** output.
 From there on out, the Server and Client can engnage in a 2-way communication.

 This application is coded in Windows Form Applications to provide intuitive executables when running the Server/Client.